uhire/uhire.github.io/index.md

 ### Add Position Page
 The student and company can also add positions onto their profiles to inform others of what they are looking for.
 <img src="/images/FinalAddPosition.png">

+# Development History

+The development process for UHire conformed to [Issue Driven Project Management](http://courses.ics.hawaii.edu/ics314f16/modules/project-management/) practices.
+In a nutshell, development consists of a sequence of Milestones.
+Milestones consist of issues corresponding to 2-3 day tasks.
+GitHub projects are used to manage the processing of tasks during a milestone.

 ## Milestone 1: Mockup development